Keep Your Teethby KYT Dental Services

 PPO insurance changes the math on most dental work.

-Most major dental PPO plans cover 50 to 100 percent of preventive, restorative, and surgical procedures.
+Many PPO plans provide partial coverage for preventive, restorative, and some surgical procedures, but coverage depends on your specific plan, exclusions, waiting periods, annual maximum, and medical necessity rules.
 For a case in the typical range, that often means the difference between thousands out-of-pocket and a few hundred.
 Cosmetic-only work varies more, and the specifics for this procedure are in the breakdown below.

 Either way, we bundle the procedure fee, the insurance application, and any financing into a single written estimate before treatment is scheduled.
-No surprises at the front desk.
+Clear estimates before treatment.

 Quick PPO snapshot for sleep apnea oral appliance